CBP Officer

 I'm a freshly graduated engineer.
 My dream job is to work with HSI or FBI as special agent.
 FBI requires three years of work experience prior to applying.
 Is it in my best interest to take the CBP Officer job and transition later? is it easy to do ?

-Asked by Gabriel over 6 years ago
+Asked by Gabriel almost 7 years ago

 Hi, thanks for all your answers.
 I am just curious, how detailed the info about a person is showing on the screen when you guys slide the passport.
 Like where he lives, who is he married to, which employer does he work for etc?